-- Vehicles with aluminum wheels: Remove the center wheel ornament by pushing from the reverse side. - 2 Lay down the tire with the valve stem facing up and install the holding bracket centered in the wheel opening.
-Turn the jack handle extension clockwise to take up slack in the cable.
+- 1 Vehicles with aluminum wheels: Remove the center wheel ornament by pushing from the reverse side. - 2 Lay down the tire with the valve stem facing up and install the holding bracket, inserting the claw into the wheel lug nut hole.
+Turn the jack handle extension clockwise to take up slack in the chain.

-Check to ensure the holding bracket is centered in the wheel opening.
+Then, check to ensure the claw is in the wheel lug nut hole and the holding bracket is centered in the wheel hub.